 Optimat - research project about optimizing and improving school meals

 The Swedish school meal scheme offers a unique opportunity to foster healthy and sustainable dietary habits among the younger generation.
-This 4-year research project started in October 2016.
-It is led by researchers at Karolinska Institutet and is financed by the Swedish Research Council Formas.
+This 5-year research project started in October 2016 and ended in December 2021.
+It was led by researchers at Karolinska Institutet and was financed by the Swedish Research Council Formas.

 OPTIMAT was chosen by the Royal Swedish Academy of Engineering Sciences as one of 100 innovative research projects with a sustainability focus and business potential.